nautobot/nautobot-app-circuit-maintenance/README.md

 3. Still under **APIs and Services**, in **Credentials**, create a new **OAuth client ID** selecting the **Web application** application type.
 4. Under **Authorized redirect URIs** add the location where your Nautobot server is listening plus `plugins/circuit-maintenance/source/google_oauth2callback/`.
 For instance: `http://localhost:8080/plugins/circuit-maintenance/source/google_oauth2callback/`
+5. Save the credentials file generated to be used when configuring Nautobot Sources.

 > For OAuth integration, it's recommendable that, at least the first time, you run a manual **Validate** of the Notification Source to complete the OAuth authentication workflow, identifying your Google credentials.